zowe/docs-site/docs/troubleshoot/app-framework/zss-error-codes.md

   **Reason:**

-  Privileged server name not configured in `zowe.yaml`.
+  Privileged server name not defined in configuration file.

   **Action:**

   If your privileged server name is `ZWESIS_STD` then no action required.
-Otherwise set `components.zss.crossMemoryServerName` property in `zowe.yaml` to the correct name.
+Otherwise set `components.zss.crossMemoryServerName` property in configuration to the correct name.

 ### ZWES1005W